shanep/shanep.github.io/docs/teaching/github-classroom-setup.md

 Don’t use the **supported editor** feature as it seems to break for some students.

-- Add in any autograding that you want.
+- Add in any auto-grading that you want.
 These will be run using Github actions.
 - (Optional) Setup the assignment to use github pull requests for student feedback.